ggpal7117/US-Economy-Insights-With-Time-Series/README.md

 # Forecasting Inflation and Unemployment
-With the help of autoregressive integrated moving average(ARIMA), we can forecast the inflation rates.
+With the help of an autoregressive integrated moving average(ARIMA), we can forecast the inflation rates.
 The AR part involves using past values to predict the future.
 The AR term can often be found with cut-offs in the Partial Autocorrelation Function(PACF) plot.
 The MA part is used to predict future values based on previous shock terms.
 The Autocorrelation Function(ACF) can help determine the AR term.

 ## Checking for stationarity
 One requirement for ARIMA models is that the data must be stationary.
 This means the data must have a constant mean, standard deviation, and no signs of seasonality or predictable patterns.